 CPB’s approach to sustainability risk is kept under review and its processes are being monitored on an on-going basis to ensure they are informed by industry practice in this evolving and dynamic area.
 As such, this page may be edited from time to time to ensure it accurately reflects CPB’s practices.

 This disclosure is made for the purposes of Article 4 of SFDR.

 CPB does not consider the adverse impacts of investment decisions on sustainability factors in its investment advice or insurance advice at the present time.
 “Sustainability factors” are defined by SFDR as environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

-In terms of the reasons why we do not do so:
+In terms of the reasons why CPB does not do so:

-- In order for CPB to be able to appropriately consider adverse sustainability impacts, and to rank and select financial products based on that information, firms who manage/provide the financial products in respect of which we provide investment or insurance advice would need to disclose their approach to such impacts.
+In order for CPB to be able to appropriately consider adverse sustainability impacts, and to rank and select financial products based on that information, firms who manage/provide the financial products in respect of which it provides investment or insurance advice would need to disclose their approach to such impacts.

-- As at the date of this statement, we have not had access to such information.
+As at the date of this statement, CPB has not had access to such information.

 This is because:

 (a) the requirement under SFDR for relevant firms to disclose such information did not become applicable until the date of this statement (10 March 2021); and